piercus/sandjs/README.md

 Sand.js is a part of the fjs project.
 Sand.js is a module manager that would fullfill the following requirements :

 *   lightweight, sandjs is not a librairy, it's a middleware.
-See [Why is Sandjs lightweight](/lightweight)
+See [Why is Sandjs lightweight](wiki/Why-is-Sand.js-lightweight-%3F)
 *   fast, fast to code, fast to execute.
-See [Why is Sand.js fast](/fast)
+See [Why is Sand.js fast](wiki/Why-is-Sand.js-fast-%3F)
 *   cross-plateform, module manager is the key to code portability.
-See [Why is Sand.js portable](/portable)
+See [Why is Sand.js make your code portable](wiki/Why-Sand.js-make-your-code-more-portable-%3F)

 ## sand.define
 In myProject/first.js (by convention)